miztiik/cfn-challenges/README.md

 1. ## 🧹 CleanUp

-    If you want to destroy all the resources created by the stack, Execute the below command to delete the stack, or _you can delete the stack from console as well_
+    *You* are responsible for the resources being created by any of the templates in this repository.
+You are encouraged to destroy all the resources after their purpose has been met.
+One of the way to clean up the resources is to execute the below command to delete the stack, or _you can delete the stack from console as well_

     ```bash
     aws cloudformation delete-stack \